 Preparing for your appointment

 Your child's doctor will look for developmental problems at regular checkups.
-If he or she shows any autism symptoms, your child will likely be referred to a pediatric neurologist or developmental pediatrician for a thorough clinical evaluation.
+If your child shows any autism symptoms, he or she will likely be referred to a child psychologist, pediatric neurologist or developmental pediatrician for a thorough clinical evaluation.

 What you can do

-Write down questions that you want to ask your child's doctor.
-Don't be afraid to ask questions or to speak up when you don't understand something that's said.
-And if you run out of time, ask to speak with a nurse or physician assistant, or leave a message for the doctor.
+Make a list of questions that you want to ask your child's doctor.
+Don't be afraid to ask questions any time you don't understand something.
 Questions to ask might include:

 What to expect from your child's doctor